-As cetaceans are lacking hair covering their skin, it is more open to cuts and abrasions than the skin of other mammals, leading to a high level of visible scars.
-In cetaceans, these scars remain white or unpigmented and can be caused by a wide variety of injuries such as accidents, parasites, predators or intraspecific fights (McCann, 1974).
-These scars are particularly common in cetaceans of the Odontocete family (toothed whales), which the sperm whale belongs to.
+As cetaceans lack hair, covering their skin, it is more open to cuts and abrasions than the skin of other mammals, leading to a high level of visible scars.
+In cetaceans, these scars remain white or unpigmented and can be caused by a wide variety of injuries such as accidents, parasites, predators, or intraspecific fights (McCann, 1974).
+These scars are widespread in cetaceans of the Odontocete family (toothed whales), to which the sperm whale belongs.

 Whether you’re a marine enthusiast, a biologist, or simply curious about these ocean giants, discover the stories etched into the skin of the sperm whale and gain a deeper understanding of their fascinating existence.